 By 2027, 92% of pupils that access Welsh-medium provision in year 6 in Powys will continue to access Welsh-medium provision in year 7.

-A number of actions in Outcomes 1 and 2 will contribute to Outcome 3.
-In addition the authority will improve transition through the following actions:
+A number of the actions outlined for Outcomes 1 and 2 will contribute to Outcome 3.